MealLensAI/recipe-ai-harmony/backend/docs/api_auth.md

 ## Overview

-This API provides authentication endpoints for both Firebase and Supabase authentication methods.
+This API provides authentication endpoints using Supabase authentication.
 It supports user registration, login, and token verification.

 ## Endpoints